pounard/goat-mapper/README.md

    makinacorpus/generated-hydrator-bundle on top to support nested object tree.

-Now it has some problems, let's be honest, if you need an ORM, use Doctrine, don't come and report be any bugs, it will NEVER be as powerful as other complete and mature solutions are such as the Doctrine ORM.
+Let's be honest, **this is an experimental project**, if you need an ORM, use Doctrine, don't come and report be any bugs, it will NEVER be as powerful as other complete and mature solutions are such as the Doctrine ORM.

 # Installation